cloudprivacylabs/lsa/web/content/docs/basics.md

 `firstName` and `age` to a platform-specific value after the object is validated.

-Traditional schemas usually do not contain much semantic information.
+Schemas usually do not contain much semantic information.
 For instance, the schema above does not include the fact that `firstName` and `age` are personally identifiable information.
-We can `Overlay` that information onto the JSON schema using another JSON
+We can `Overlay` that information onto the JSON schema using another layer:
-schema:

 {{< highlight json >}}
 {